Quantumnode404/AiAgent/README.md

 ### Concept Overview

-Polaris AI next-generation hybrid AI agent that merges the reasoning capabilities of classical AI with the problem-solving power of quantum-inspired algorithms.
+Osiris AI next-generation hybrid AI agent that merges the reasoning capabilities of classical AI with the problem-solving power of quantum-inspired algorithms.
 Unlike traditional AI systems that rely on linear logic, Polaris taps into quantum superposition and entanglement principles to analyze multiple outcomes simultaneously.
 This hybrid system allows Polaris to solve complex, multi-variable problems with precision, speed, and insight that far surpasses classical AI alone.

-### What Makes Polaris AI Unique?
+### What Makes Osiris AI Unique?

 - Quantum-Classical Synergy
 - Predictive Pattern Recognition